balderdashy/sails-docs/reference/blueprint-api/Replace.md

 ### Socket notifications
 If you have WebSockets enabled for your app, then every client [subscribed](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to the parent record will receive one [`addedTo` notification](http://sailsjs.com/documentation/reference/blueprint-api/add-to#?socket-notifications) for each child record in the new collection (if any).

-For instance, continuing the example above, all clients subscribed Dolly (_except_ for the client making the request) would receive two messages, one for purchcase #47 and one for #65:
+For instance, continuing the example above, let's assume that Dolly was already involved in purchase #65, along with five other purchases. ((TODO: come back to this- this seems like it might get kind of crazy)) All clients subscribed to Dolly's employee record (_except_ for the client making the request) would receive two messages, one for purchase #47 and one for #65:

 ```javascript
 {